projectcalico/calico/master/security/kubernetes-default-deny.md

 #### Default deny/allow behavior

-Default allow means all traffic is allowed by default, unless otherwise specified.
-Default deny means all traffic is denied by default, unless explicitly allowed. **Kubernetes pods are default allow, unless network policy is defined to specify otherwise**.
+**Default allow** means all traffic is allowed by default, unless otherwise specified. **Default deny** means all traffic is denied by default, unless explicitly allowed. **Kubernetes pods are default allow**, unless network policy is defined to specify otherwise.

 For compatibility with Kubernetes, **Calico network policy** enforcement follows the standard convention for Kubernetes pods:
 - If no network policies apply to a pod, then all traffic to/from that pod is allowed.